Tree Protection Plans for Construction in Sydney: Current AS 4970 Guide

 - Compensatory measures: Additional protection when encroachment occurs

-Understanding these concepts is essential for creating effective protection plans that satisfy both technical requirements and practical construction needs.
+Understanding these concepts is useful for creating effective protection plans that satisfy both technical requirements and practical construction needs.

 Tree Protection Zone (TPZ) Calculations